WHAT IS A PROBATE?

 You don’t have to use the attorney who prepared the Will either!
 Just because a particular attorney prepared the Will, this does not mean that attorney must handle the probate, nor are they necessarily the right person for the job.
 You need to be comfortable with the attorney and confident that they are the right attorney for you.
 Choosing your probate or trust lawyer is one of the most important decisions you will make.
 If you put in the time and effort to find the right lawyer, you will be rewarded with a skillful guide who will help you navigate the probate process.

-During this appointment, we will answer all of your questions about probate and guide you and your family through the next steps.
+Then, during the Post-Death Estate Review, we will answer all of your questions about probate and guide you and your family through the next steps.
 We are committed to helping you administer your loved one’s estate as quickly and efficiently as possible, and look forward to relieving any administrative or legal burdens you may face during this time of loss.